 International collaboration in gender research at SKOK

-Through the STINT-founded project New Tools, young researchers from Linköping, Budapest, Cape Town, and Bergen work together to strengthen transnational gender research.
+Through the STINT-funded project New Tools, young researchers from Linköping, Budapest, Cape Town, and Bergen work together to strengthen transnational gender research.

 The long title of the project «New tools for transnational analysis in postgraduate intersectional gender research – towards long-term international collaborations in doctoral and postdoctoral training» (from now on referred to as New Tools) hides an ambitious and extensive collaboration between institutions for gender research in Linköping, Budapest, Cape Town, and of course – Bergen.
 The collaborative project is led by Nina Lykke, a leading Scandinavian scholar in the area of gender research, and financed by the Swedish Foundation for International Collaboration in Research and Higher Education (STINT).
 It and aims to strengthen the collaboration between the partner institutions, and develop new methodological and theoretical tools and networks that new generations of gender researchers can draw upon.

 The project is mainly composed by researchers in an early stage of their carreers, primarily PhD-students and postdoctoral fellows.
 The establishment of an international network for the training and schooling of gender researchers is one of the main goals of the project.
-Being a part of a transnational research network will strengthen the PhD-students position, and make them attractive to academic institutions in the future, as existing research environments will be able to draw on the insights and results derived from the project.
+Being a part of a transnational research network will strengthen the PhD students' position, and make them attractive to academic institutions in the future, as existing research environments will be able to draw on the insights and results derived from the project.

 "New Tools started in 2016 and is scheduled to last for four years.
 Each year one of the partner institutions will host a stay-in residency for the participants.
-The first residency was held in Linköping in September and October last year, and during our stay in Sweden the group got to participate in a series of academic activities: workshops, a PhD-course with the post-colonial feminist scholar Madina Tlostonova, lectures, and film-screenings.
+The first residency was held in Linköping in September and October last year, and during our stay in Sweden the group got to participate in a series of academic activities: workshops, a PhD-course with the post-colonial feminist scholar Madina Tlostonova, lectures, and film-screenings."

-"This year we will start the residency with a two-day conference for the participants, and organize several activities such as a PhD-course that will also be open to other students at UiB.
-We also plan to hold SKOK’s annual PhD-relay while the participants from the STINT-project are in Bergen, and hope that it may give the students an opportunity to establish contact across borders.
+"This year we will start the residency with a two-day conference for the participants, and organize several activities such as a PhD course that will also be open to other students at UiB.
+We also plan to hold SKOK’s annual PhD relay while the participants from the STINT project are in Bergen, and hope that it may give the students an opportunity to establish contact across borders."

-The relation between the West, and the post-socialist Eastern Europe, as well as the relation between the global north and south, shapes the geopolitical conditions of the collaboration through the project.
+The relation between the West, and the post-socialist Eastern Europe, as well as the relation between the Global North and South, shapes the geopolitical conditions of the collaboration through the project.
 By examining and challenging the work of the participants the project aims to make these geopolitical preconditions visible.
 Hopefully, this will strengthen the gender research at the partner institutions.

 For Dinara the project has been an opportunity to establish new research contacts, and get to know gender researchers with a cultural background that differs from her own.
-In Linköping she worked with Tigist Shewarega Hussen, an Ethiopian PhD-student from the University of Western Cape, South Africa.
+In Linköping she worked with Tigist Shewarega Hussen, an Ethiopian PhD student from the University of Western Cape, South Africa.